CommonSenseMath.com

 Calculators

-Common Sense Math is designed to promote number sense and move students away from crutches (fingers, charts, grids, calculators, etc.) If they don't, they risk being dependent on them forever.
+Common Sense Math is designed to promote number sense and move students away from crutches (fingers, charts, grids, calculators, etc.) If we don't, they risk being dependent on them forever.

 Developing skills that will help students in real-life situations, is a critical component of their education.